Matt Braun

-Matt Braun is an author specializing in novels of the American West.
-He has written fifty-six books, most of which are in the Western genre and has over 40 million copies in print.
+Matthew Braun (1932–2016) was an American author specializing in novels of the American West.
+He had written fifty-six books, most of which are in the Western genre and had over 40 million copies in print.

 Biography

-Born in Oklahoma, Braun was raised in a rancher family among the Cherokee and Osage tribes.
+Born in Oklahoma, Braun was raised in a ranching family among the Cherokee and Osage tribes.
 The state has been the setting of several novels, including Outlaw Kingdom, The Kincaids, and One Last Town.